Qing-Lu/torch/Windows.md

 We will install from the main Torch repo while following [diz-vara's build instructions](https://github.com/diz-vara/luajit-rocks) (mostly).
 You get LuaJIT 2.1 if you add -DWITH_LUAJIT21=ON to both of the cmake commands below, otherwise it will be LuaJIT 2.0.
 The build commands in the instructions might produce a debug build of LuaJIT, for some odd reason (Torch runs considerably slower with it). -DCMAKE_BUILD_TYPE=Release makes sure that we get a release version.

 Choose a directory into which you want to install LuaJIT, LuaRocks and Torch.
-In the following, it shall be X:\torch-luajit-rocks.
+In the following, it shall be X:\torch\install.
 Note, however, that the installation process will install stuff also into ..\share, ie, into X:\share in this case; you might want to add an additional directory level to keep things clean.
 Now, add the directory you chose to your PATH, while making sure that it comes _before_ CMake's bin directory.

 Start Cmder and make sure that the VS2015 task is active (see above).
 Cd into some temporary directory, then: